 Renowned translator Aaron Robertson comes to City of Asylum to share his nonfiction debut, The Black Utopians: Searching for Paradise and the Promised Land in America.
 One of Literary Hub’s most anticipated books of 2024, The Black Utopians is a lyrical meditation on how Black Americans have envisioned utopia—and sought to transform their lives.
 How do the disillusioned, the forgotten, and the persecuted not merely hold on to life but expand its possibilities and preserve its beauty?
 What, in other words, does utopia look like in black?

 Aaron will be in conversation with Joseph Earl Thomas, who returns to City of Asylum after a wonderful discussion of his memoir Sink, to dive into his latest novel, God Bless You, Otis Spunkmeyer.
-The novel is a stirring, unsparing novel about Black life in Philadelphia and the struggle to build intimate connections through the eyes of a struggling ex-Army grad student.
+The novel is a stirring, unsparing work about Black life in Philadelphia and the struggle to build intimate connections through the eyes of a struggling ex-Army grad student.
 Otis Spunkmeyer is a powerful examination of everyday Black life—of health and sex, race and punishment, and the gaps between our desires and our politics.
 Joseph and Aaron, through the lenses of their respective books and perspectives, will discuss Utopia vs. Reality, the differences between what could be, what is, and what we might need to bridge the gap between the two.

 In addition to discussion, the program will feature short readings from both authors and an audience Q&A, followed by a book signing.